Real Estate Trading Instruments are an $8 Trillion Opportunity

 - What are the benefits of derivatives?
 Derivatives offer enhanced liquidity and an option to hedge instruments that don’t have a liquid spot market.
 Derivatives also allow for price speculation and synthetic investments on instruments where no spot market exists.
 Broadly speaking, derivatives can be an attractive tool for portfolio diversification and risk management.

-- Why Real Estate needs derivatives: Real Estate Derivatives are underrepresented relative to total real estate asset value — we think it's at least an $8tr opportunity.
+- Why Real Estate needs liquid trading instruments: Real Estate trading instruments are underrepresented relative to total real estate asset value — we think it's at least an $8tr opportunity.

-- The massive opportunity for a Real Estate derivatives platform; The Parcl Protocol is an essential venue for accessing real-time liquidity within the residential real estate market.
+- The massive opportunity for a Real Estate trading platform; The Parcl trading platform is an essential venue for accessing real-time liquidity within the residential real estate market.
 Users can hedge, trade, speculate, and invest in the prices of the most recognizable real estate markets from all around the world.

 Overview of derivatives